0001 — Sendable concurrency model

 Do nothing

 Keep workers.shared.
-The mesh graph, stringly-typed discovery, and type-erasure problems remain.
-Scripts work today, but the model does not scale to the concurrency patterns the runtime needs (explicit spawn graphs, DAG sharing, type-safe handoff).
+Mesh graph, stringly-typed discovery, type-erasure remain.
+Does not scale to needed concurrency patterns (explicit spawn graphs, DAG sharing, type-safe handoff).
 Rejected.

 Concurrent* prefix convention (Java model)

-Types named ConcurrentMap, ConcurrentCounter, ConcurrentTcpListener.
-Self-documenting names, but a Java-ism (ConcurrentHashMap, ConcurrentLinkedQueue) designed for a world where packages are flat and the class name must carry all context.
-Rust rejected this pattern; std::sync::Mutex is just Mutex.
-We are a Rust-mirror runtime and should follow suit.
+ConcurrentMap, ConcurrentCounter, ConcurrentTcpListener.
+Self-documenting but Java-ism designed for flat packages where class name carries all context.
+Rust rejected this — std::sync::Mutex is just Mutex.
+We mirror Rust.
 Rejected.

 std:sync aggregation module (Rust model)

-Keep workers.shared as a compatibility shim while introducing shared = {…}.
-Two parallel sharing models is worse than either model alone — scripts would have to choose, and the documentation burden doubles.
-Rejected; the migration plan stages the removal across multiple PRs to avoid a big-bang breaking change.
+Keep workers.shared as compatibility shim.
+Two parallel sharing models worse than either alone — scripts must choose, documentation burden doubles.
+Migration plan stages removal across PRs.
+Rejected.

 Open questions

 None.
-The design is locked following the POC spike (see issue #40 comments).
+Design locked following POC spike (see issue #40 comments).

 Implementation notes